martinkearn/AI-Services-Workshop/MachineLearning/Lab.md

 After the service is published, we should be redirected to a web services page showing those that we've published.
 Here we can find details such as the necessary API key, endpoint information - everything we need to make use of the service.

 1. Go to the configuration tab and make sure "enable sample data" is set to "yes".
 2. Return to the dashboard for your web service, and click "Test".
 This will give us a simple dialog to test the web service using mock test data (no need to build an app to make sure it's working for you).
-Enter your test values as follows (or use custom test data if you're comfortable with requirements for getting realistic predicitons):
+Enter some test values as follows (or use custom test data if you're comfortable with requirements for getting realistic predictions):

 DepDelay = 33<br>
 Divide(CRSDEPTIME_$100) = 8<br>